RinMinase/anidb-mobile/README.md

 7. Add the `Sdk/platform-tools` folder to your `PATH` environmental variable.
     - for example: `C:\Users\<user>\AppData\Local\Android\Sdk\platform-tools`

+> For a _Slimmer_ setup, please follow the steps below instead.
+This opts out of using Android Studio to reduce storage used, but has more complexity on the setup.

 ### Running the project

 1. [Download](https://nodejs.org/en/) the latest Node version.
 This is marked as `<version number> Current`.
 Install it on your machine.